mohamadk12/Mitsubishi-new/README.md

 #!/usr/bin/env python
 ""k
 get_issues.py.type
-Fetch all open and closed issues from a GitHub repository and save them to issues_repord Requires environment variable GITHUB_TOKEN with repo read access.
+Fetch all open and closed issues from a GitHub repository and save them to issues_repord v Requires environment variable GITHUB_TOKEN with repo read access.
 """